nickszap/mpas-tools/README.md

-Various scripts I've developed or modified to work with MPAS
+Various scripts developed or modified to work with MPAS
+Contact:
+Nick Szapiro
+nickszap at gmail